 CertainTeed commonly used asbestos, putting many at risk for developing asbestos-related illnesses.
 Those brought against the company numbered in the thousands.

 Secondhand Exposure Caused by CertainTeed Products

 One lawsuit example was brought by the wife of a Los Angeles Department of Water and Power worker.
 She claimed she developed mesothelioma after her husband brought asbestos fibers home on his clothes.
 He worked for years as a cement pipe cutter, using mostly asbestos-containing pipes made by CertainTeed.

 CertainTeed argued the city of Los Angeles was liable; however, the jury forced Los Angeles and CertainTeed to share costs, and CertainTeed was required to pay 70% of the $208.8 million award.

 Another lawsuit against CertainTeed concluded in 2005 with a $3.8 million award.
 In this case, a machine operator developed mesothelioma after working for more than twenty-five years for the West Contra Costa County Wastewater District.
 In his line of work, he used cement pipe made by CertainTeed.

 The jury found in favor of the worker because of evidence that CertainTeed knew the risks of asbestos from the mid-1960s.
 Despite this knowledge, the company failed to warn workers.

-The company set up an affiliate, DBMP, based in North Carolina, to deal with approximately 60,000 asbestos claims.
-By 2020, DBMP could not continue and filed for bankruptcy.
-It had spent $2 billion on claims at that point.
+The company went to Texas, set up an affiliate, DBMP, based in North Carolina, and then DBMP filed for bankruptcy.
+CertainTeed made this move to deal with approximately 60,000 asbestos claims.

 Page Edited by Patient Advocate Dave Foster